10 Questions to Ask Before Writing Your Will

 - A guardian raises minor children, if the situation warrants.

-In case you’re incapacitated for a time before your death, which is not uncommon, you also should confer power of attorney on someone to manage your financial affairs, subject to provisions that you stipulate.
+In case you’re incapacitated for a time before your death, which is not uncommon, you should also give someone power of attorney to manage your financial affairs, subject to any provisions you’d like to stipulate.

 At the same time, consider a living will to make your wishes clear when it comes to difficult healthcare decisions.